athomasq/athomasq.github.io/investing/investor-updates.md

 I wouldn't include any valuation numbers or fund-raising target numbers in an investor update -- remember, your future investors may (and often do) ask for all your letters as part of their diligence, so be thoughtful about that.
 Also, don't include anything that is truly secret sauce.
 In any case, most investors won't understand or care about the technical details.

 #### I've never sent updates in the past, and feel awkward about starting now.
 What should I do?

 Don't overthink it.
 Just add a line at the beginning saying: "Although we haven't done so in the past, we'll be sending regular monthly updates from now on.
 Here's the first one."
 And don't feel obliged to constantly fill in your investors on the last 6 or 12 or 18 months of progress.
 Monthly updates should reflect monthly events.
 (Maybe in the very first update, you can have a section called "highlights of the last year", but that's about it.)

+#### Should I send updates to friends and family investors?

+That's a nuanced question.
+Sophisticated and experienced investors are fully aware of the challenges that almost all startups go through, and are not fazed by bad news; indeed, they want to hear it early.
+But friends and family, who are betting their hard-earned savings on you personally -- I understand that you may not want to spook them.
+For them, it may make sense to just send a quarterly or even an annual update, just to keep them in the loop, and not expecting any response or input or help.
+This, like much else, is ultimately a judgement call.

 #### Are there any exceptions to the above guidelines?